 Why does screen mirroring work sometimes but not others?
 HDMI handshake protocols can be temperamental.
 Temperature changes, firmware updates, or even the order you power on devices can affect the connection.

 Do I need a special cable for 4K screen mirroring?
-Yes, 4K content requires a Certified High Speed HDMI cable with sufficient bandwidth.
-Standard cables will cause dropouts or complete signal loss.
+Yes, 4K content at 60Hz or with HDR requires at least a Premium High Speed HDMI cable (18 Gbps).
+Standard High Speed cables (10.2 Gbps) only support 4K at 30Hz without HDR and will cause dropouts or signal loss at higher bandwidths.

 Why does audio cut out during mirroring?
 This usually indicates bandwidth limitations.
 Try lowering your resolution or refresh rate, and ensure Enhanced HDMI is enabled on your TV.